 List authors of materials that may be provided during the presentation.

 Certification of Completion of COI

 The applicant must read the CME Policy and Procedures for Full Disclosure and Identification and Resolution of Conflicts of Interest and submit the CME Conflict of Interest Disclosure form.
-The applicant must completely and accurately disclose all financial relationships he/she has had in the 12 months prior to the form completion date and will have 12 months into the foreseeable future with a commercial interest.
+All individuals in a position to control content must disclose online to the LAFP the existence of any financial relationships they or their spouse or domestic partner have had with ineligible companies within the previous 24 months (36 months for journal editors and editorial board members) or might have within the foreseeable future.
 Should the status change during the course of the application process or the activity, the conflict of interest (COI) disclosure form should be updated as appropriate.
 COI forms must be completed or updated in order for submissions to be reviewed.